-I expected a lot after Wicked Saints and Ruthless Gods went above and beyond in its delivery.
+I expected a lot after Wicked Saints and Ruthless Gods by Emily A. Duncan went above and beyond in its delivery.

 Darkness never works alone…

 Nadya doesn’t trust her magic anymore.
 Serefin is fighting off a voice in his head that doesn’t belong to him.
 Malachiasz is at war with who — and what — he’s become.

 As their group is continually torn apart, the girl, the prince, and the monster find their fates irrevocably intertwined.
 They’re pieces on a board, being orchestrated by someone… or something.
 The voices that Serefin hears in the darkness, the ones that Nadya believes are her gods, the ones that Malachiasz is desperate to meet — those voices want a stake in the world, and they refuse to stay quiet any longer.

 Ruthless Gods by Emliy A. Duncan picks up a few months after the end of the last book.
 Serefin is now king while Nadya remains in the Travanian capital and Malachiasz is formally commanding the Vultures.
 However, this fragile peace the three have created quickly shatters when Nadya is forced to flee the capital.
 With Serefin in tow, they both have to save their countries and confront what Malachiasz has become.